MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/guarded-fabric-shielded-vm/guarded-fabric-tpm-trusted-attestation-capturing-hardware.md

     > [!IMPORTANT]
     > Make sure you install the [latest cumulative update](https://support.microsoft.com/help/4000825/windows-10-and-windows-server-2016-update-history).

 -   **Role and features**: Hyper-V role and the Host Guardian Hyper-V Support feature.
 The Host Guardian Hyper-V Support feature is only available on Datacenter editions of Windows Server 2016.
+Special instructions for Nano Server are near the end of this topic.

 > [!WARNING]
 > The Host Guardian Hyper-V Support feature enables Virtualization-based protection of code integrity that may be incompatible with some devices.